-Dave Lupton has initiated the CRIP Awards 2021 – a series commemorating the achievements of disabled people alive or who have passed away.
+Dave Lupton has initiated the CRIP Tribute 2021 – a series commemorating the achievements of disabled people alive or who have passed away.
 This month Dave recalls the life and work of Caroline Gooding (7 March 1959 – 19 July 2014)

 People who knew Caroline, or Cabs as she was affectionally known, remember her as a powerful force in the disabled people’s movement.
 I knew her mainly through the Trades Union Disability Alliance (TUDA) where her ability to understand the complexities of disability legislation helped us to unravel many of the intricate twists and turns of the emerging Disability Discrimination legislation, specifically the Disability Discrimination Act 1995 (DDA).